seanotoole03/seanotoole03.github.io/index.md

+# Practice Text Entry

+This is test text for playing around with the markdown syntax.
+Text can be **Bolded**, _Italicized_, or shown as 'code'.
+Each of these has their own utility, and should be used whenever it seems fitting.
+**The Original help text for this has been left as-is, in order to reference off of while maaking later additions to the page.**

+'//ToDo: Insert applicable information, format as desired, and delete all helper text below once satisfied with initial results'

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/seanotoole03/seanotoole03.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.